jxndela/DeathOfTheAuthor/README.md

 # DeathOfTheAuthor
 An web based idle game all about words.
-All of it is currently in very early development.
-Please drop me a message @ ".judi"
+No longer maintained.